fedspendingtransparency/usaspending-api/usaspending_api/llm/managing_llm_assistants.md

 #### Update with JSON config:

 The JSON object may contain all or only some inference fields.
-Supplied fields are merged with the current configuration; use `null` to remove a specific field from the request.
+Supplied fields are merged with the current configuration; fields not already configured use the Assistant's deterministic defaults.
+Use `null` to remove a specific field from the request and allow the Bedrock model's defaults.

 ```bash
 python manage.py manage_llm_assistant \